Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-John Fogerty was, of course, the primary singer, songwriter, and guitarist for Creddence Clearwater Revival.
+John Fogerty was, of course, the primary singer, songwriter, and guitarist for Creedence Clearwater Revival.
 The group has such memorable songs it is easy to forget just how short-lived it all was.
-Fogerty has enjoyed a far, far longer solo career, and has a net worth in excess of seventy million dollars.
+Fogerty has enjoyed a far, far longer solo career and has a net worth in excess of $70 million.
 That's a heck of a lot of success for a man with a guitar, and for the most part, he plays the Gibson Les Paul Custom.

 The Beginning of Creedence Clearwater Revival

 The music of John Fogerty always felt to me like southern music.
 You hear songs like Born On the Bayou, and you tend to assume that Fogerty was born and raised somewhere in Louisiana.
 This is not the case at all.
 It's good to remember that great creative artists have license to create art for the sake of creating art.
 Sometimes art tells a story, and the story could be fiction or represent someone other than the artist.

 John was born in Berkeley, California, a place which, at one time, was associated with free speech.
 He grew up in El Cerrito, but John reports not having had an especially great childhood.
 His parents were alcoholics, and he was forced to go to a Catholic school where he was not treated decently at all.

 Later on, he'd get to go to public school in El Cerrito, and it was there that he and his older brother Tom got to know the other members of what would become Creedence Clearwater Revival.
 By the time he was in junior high, he was forming bands with the CCR rhythm section of Doug Clifford and Stu Cook.
 Early rock and roll pioneers like Little Richard and Bo Diddly would be the band's inspiration.